cilium/cilium.io/src/posts/2026-02-24-launch-of-mTLSencryption/index.md

 When the service mesh pattern first emerged, sidecars were the dominant model.
 Projects like Istio and Linkerd standardized on injecting a proxy alongside each application instance, offering consistent L7 observability, security, and traffic management.
 But as these meshes grew in adoption, so did the operational complexity and performance overhead of sidecar-heavy architectures.

 Interestingly, Linkerd actually started with a per-node proxy model in its earliest versions.
-The idea was to avoid the complexity of managing sidecars altogether.
 However, they encountered real limitations which led them to pivot toward a sidecar-based approach.
 It was a pragmatic move: sidecars gave them per-pod context and control, which was hard to achieve with the technologies available at the time.

 # Cilium: Rethinking Service Mesh with eBPF